Judith Sephuma: Biography

-In 2019, after a two year discovery period, she has released her most recent album, titled 'Power of Dreams', which she has described as "Following a two year journey of self- rediscovery, after the release of her eight album in 2017, The Queen of Afro Jazz, Judith Sephuma, has come back to provoke thoughts and emotions through music with her latest Afro Jazz album titled Power of Dreams."
+In 2019, after a two year discovery period, she released her most recent album, titled 'Power of Dreams', which she has described as "Following a two year journey of self- rediscovery, after the release of her eight album in 2017, The Queen of Afro Jazz, Judith Sephuma, has come back to provoke thoughts and emotions through music with her latest Afro Jazz album titled Power of Dreams."

 some of the songs included are the album are "power of dreams", "neither of us", and "Ntshwarele".

 She is recorded and marketed through her independent record label, Lalomba Music.